AhmedNady90/ASRC-Checkpoint-1/exercice1.md

 ### Create the First Partition (DATA)

-Type n to create a new partition
+* Type n to create a new partition
-Choose p for a primary partition
+* Choose p for a primary partition
-Select the partition number (1)
+* Select the partition number (1)
-Press Enter to accept the default first sector
-Type the size of the partition
+* Type the size of the partition
-Type t to change the partition type et 83 for ext4 Type w to write the changes
+* Type t to change the partition type et 83 for ext4
+* write the changes

 ### Create the SWAP
-sudo fdisk /dev/sdb
+* sudo fdisk /dev/sdb
-Type n to create a new partition
+* Type n to create a new partition
-Choose p for a primary partition
+* Choose p for a primary partition
-Select the partition number (2)
+* Select the partition number (2)
-Press Enter to accept the default first sector
-Press Enter again to accept the default size
-Type t, choose partition 2 et 82 for the swap type Type w to write the changes.
+* Type t, choose partition 2 et 82 for the swap type
+* Type w to write the changes.

 ### Format the Partitions and activate the second partition as swap

-sudo mkfs.ext4 /dev/sdb1
+* sudo mkfs.ext4 /dev/sdb1
-sudo mkswap /dev/sdb2
+* sudo mkswap /dev/sdb2
-sudo swapon /dev/sdb2
+* sudo swapon /dev/sdb2

 ### Check the UUID of the DATA Partition and Create the Mount Point

-sudo blkid /dev/sdb1
+* sudo blkid /dev/sdb1

-sudo nano /etc/fstab
+* sudo nano /etc/fstab
-Add UUID line to automatically mount the DATA partition:
+* Add UUID line to automatically mount the DATA partition:
  UUID=    /mnt/DATA  ext4  defaults  0  2

 ### Verify the Configuration and check the Mount

-sudo mount -a
 df -h

 #### Voici des captures d'écran montrant les étapes